-Figure 2 showed the sample's UV visible spectrum.
-The $AI_2O_3$ NPs absorb UV photons up to 410 nm at different energies (500 mJ, 800 mJ, and 1000 mJ) and they transmit practically all visible spectrum radiations with distilled water as a control, the $AI_2O_3$ NPs were placed in a quartz cuvette and monitored for wavelength scanning between 200 and 1000 nm.
+Figure 2 shows the sample's UV visible spectrum.
+The AI_2O_3 NPs absorb UV photons up to 410 nm at different energies (500 mJ, 800 mJ, and 1000 mJ) and they transmit practically all visible spectrum radiations with distilled water as a control.
+The AI_2O_3 NPs were placed in a quartz cuvette and monitored for wavelength scanning between 200 and 1000 nm.

-The thresholds, ablation depths, and optical absorbance improvements in $Al_2O_3$ composites absorbance were found to be 0.64, 0.35, and 0.075 respectively, observed in 500 mJ the size of nanoparticles increases, their resonance absorption spectrum peak will be shifted toward a larger wavelength and vise-versa such that the absorption measurements provide a qualitative indication of the crystal size distribution. and when increasing the energy from 800 to 1000 mj leading to a reduction in the size of NPs is the instabilities that develop at the interface of molten NPs with the vapors of the surrounding liquid so the absorbation peak is low.
+The thresholds, ablation depths, and optical absorbance improvements in Al_2O_3 composites absorbance were found to be 0.64, 0.35, and 0.075 respectively, observed in 500 mJ the size of nanoparticles increases, their resonance absorption spectrum peak will be shifted toward a larger wavelength and vice-versa such that the absorption measurements provide a qualitative indication of the crystal size distribution.
+When the energy increased from 800 to 1000 mJ, leading to a reduction in the size of NPs is the instabilities that develop at the interface of molten NPs with the vapors of the surrounding liquid, so the absorbation peak is low.

-Figure 3 depicts the colors of $Al_2O_3NPs$ colloidal nanoparticles created by laser using a Nd: YAG laser with a wavelength of 1064 nm and three energy levels (500,800, and 1000) mJ for the goal of getting smaller sizes in double deionized water for three energies (DW).
-The degree of color is determined by the $Al_2O_3NPs'$ Laser energy.
+Figure 3 depicts the colors of Al_2O_3 NPs colloidal nanoparticles created by laser using a Nd: YAG laser with a wavelength of 1064 nm and three energy levels (500, 800, and 1000) mJ for the goal of getting smaller sizes in double deionized water for three energies (DW).
+The degree of color is determined by the Al_2O_3 NPs laser energy.
 Because light absorption is saturated with energy, the colloid highly affects the efficiency of the fragmentation of NPs.
 Another interaction impacting the effectiveness of the fragmentation of NPs is a laser beam interaction with NPs in liquid, which results in a low-power laser on the sample surface.
 The color NPs are organized in a gradient from light yellow to light gray.

-The AFM images for the nanostructures deposited utilizing 500,800.1000mJ energy are shown in Figure 4.
-The topography of the surface of $Al_2O_3NPs$ particles was studied and measurements of surface roughness, particle size nanoparticles rate and particle size distribution were taken.
+The AFM images for the nanostructures deposited utilizing 500, 800 and 1000mJ energy are shown in Figure 4.
+The topography of the surface of Al_2O_3NPs particles was studied and measurements of surface roughness, particle size nanoparticles rate and particle size distribution were taken.

-Figure2: UV-Visible of Al2O3 NPs at 500mJ, 800mJ, 1000mJ energy.
+Figure 2.
+UV-Visible of Al2O3 NPs at 500mJ, 800mJ, 1000mJ energy

-Figure3: Al2O3NPs colloidal prepared by laser ablation at different energy (500, 800 and 1000) mJ.
+Figure 3.
+Al2O3 NPs colloidal prepared by laser ablation at different energy (500, 800 and 1000) mJ

-Figure4 : AFM image of Al2O3NPs at different energy (500, 800 and 1000) mJ.
+Figure 4.
+AFM image of Al2O3NPs at different energy (500, 800 and 1000) mJ

-Figure 5 showed a SEM image of the sample.
-The nanoparticles are round and granular, as shown in (A, B, and C).
+Figure 5 shows the SEM image of the sample.
+The nanoparticles are round and granular, as shown in Figure 5 (A), (B) and (C).
 The aggregation of particles may be seen in the higher resolution SEM image.
 Agglomeration could have been produced by aging.
-ImageJ software was used to assess the size distribution of the $Al_2O_3$ NPs.
+ImageJ software was used to assess the size distribution of the Al_2O_3 NPs.
 The average particle size ranges from 40 to 60 nm.

-Figure 5: SEM image of Al2O3 NPs at (A) 500mJ, (B)800mJ, (C)1000mJ energy.
+Figure 5.
+SEM image of Al2O3 NPs at: (A) 500mJ, (B) 800mJ, (C)1000mJ energy